Which Acne Products Are Best for Your Skin?

 - Any soap that contains alcohol or acetone (usually a liquid soap) is definitely to be avoided.

-When it comes to your skin, unlike your diet, acid is better than alkaline.
+When it comes to your skin, unlike your diet, acid is better than alkaline6.
 The bacteria that cause the nastiest skin infections can’t survive acidic conditions.
 And acids in milk, apple cider vinegar, and green tea can tone the skin in ways that keep excess oil from accumulating.

 Milk, Apple Cider Vinegar, and Green Tea

 The legendary Egyptian beauty Cleopatra, some histories of her time record, bathed her skin in tubs of milk to keep it beautiful.
-Although there was no chemical name for the process at the time, Empress Cleopatra had actually discovered (or rediscovered) the lactic acid skin peel.
+Although there was no chemical name for the process at the time, Empress Cleopatra had actually discovered (or rediscovered) the lactic acid skin peel7.

 One of the naturally occurring compounds in milk is lactic acid.
 There are two important characteristics of lactic acid as regards the skin.
 One is that it is a very gentle acid, about 1/10 as acidic as vinegar.
 You can’t burn your skin with a milk mask.